jblanc86-maker/blanc-quant-lob-engine/README.md

 #
-### Commercial use
-This code is source-available under **Business Source License 1.1 (BUSL-1.1)**.
+## License model
+This project uses **BUSL-1.1 (Business Source License)**.

-- Research and non-commercial evaluation are permitted immediately.
+- Research and non-commercial evaluation are permitted.
 - **Production use in live trading or other revenue-generating systems requires a commercial license.**
+- On the Change Date, the project converts to a permissive license (Apache-2.0).
-- Change Date: 24 months after the first public release tag of this repository.
+	- Change Date: 24 months after the first public release tag of this repository
-- Change License: Apache-2.0 on the Change Date.

 Benchmarking and publication of results are permitted; please include commit hash, hardware, and methodology details.
 See `LICENSE` for authoritative terms.

 ## Commercial use
-This code is source-available under **BUSL-1.1 (Business Source License)** for research and non-commercial use.
-**Live trading or other revenue-generating production use requires a commercial license.**
-See `COMMERCIAL-LICENSE.md` or contact **licensing@yourdomain.com**.
+For production licensing, see `COMMERCIAL_LICENSE.md` or contact your designated licensing channel.

 ## Why buy BQS L2
 - **Deterministic & auditable:** golden end-state hash + bench JSON/CSV.